Sharanch3/Sharanch3/README.md

 ---

 ## 💼 Open to Opportunities

-I'm always interested in collaborating on innovative AI projects, research opportunities, and consulting engagements.
-Feel free to reach out!
+I actively collaborate on high-impact AI projects, research initiatives, and strategic consulting engagements.
+If you're building something meaningful or pushing the boundaries of innovation, let’s connect and create real value together.